 Meeting the offender through Restorative Justice could help you to move forward with your life.

-Many victims come away from Restorative Justice meetings feeling empowered, in control and less afraid.
+Most victims report improved health and wellbeing, increased feelings of safety, being better informed and empowered, and being better able to cope with aspects of their life, following a restorative intervention.
 Many of them welcome the chance to tell the offender about the impact of the crime, and to seek answers about why they were targeted.
 Restorative Justice can help offenders understand how harmful their behaviour was, and makes them less likely to offend again.
 Many victims seek assurances that the offender won’t commit this kind of offence again.

 We run our own Restorative Justice service and can work with you to see if a Restorative Justice meeting is desirable and possible.

 We are here to talk with you about Restorative Justice and what you may want to achieve from taking part.
-Please note that at the current time we are not carrying out face to face meetings but will continue to take help you prepare for any restorative process you would like to take part in.
-To speak to one of our trained facilitators, please contact us on email@example.com
+While we cannot facilitate face to face meetings during the COVID-19 pandemic, we are still accepting referrals.
+A meeting between the victim of crime and the perpetrator does not happen overnight.
+It only takes place after both parties have been spoken to multiple times by a trained Restorative Justice facilitator, who prepares them for what to expect from a potential meeting.
+We can continue to take help you prepare for any restorative process you would like to take part in during the COVID-19 pandemic.
+To speak to one of our trained facilitators, please contact us on firstname.lastname@example.org

 Our Restorative Justice Service